 But, one day while Emily was not at home, David did not realise that he had overfed the baby.
 This led to vomiting.
 Seeing their son continuously vomit made David extremely worried as he did not know what to do and could not fathom why the baby was vomiting!

 Like David, many people tend to over-feed their baby without realising it, which can lead to vomiting.
 A vomiting baby is rarely fine.
 After feeding, a bit of vomiting is observed commonly among most babies, especially if the food is heavy and if they are unable to digest it.
 At times, they tend to spit out the food if they do not like it or if they are not willing to eat it.
-Reflux vomiting and projectile vomiting are common, and we at theAsianparent try to explain more about them in detail.

 When the valve which is present at the top of the stomach opens accidentally, then the matter present in the stomach comes slowly back up the oesophagus, thus leading to vomiting.